-For our most recent installment of our “Meet the RocketBuilder” series, we bring you Tyler Weiss, Senior Developer.
-Tyler brings so much to the team that it’d be hard to mention everything, but a few of our favorites are his passion for learning and teaching, his experience with app security, and his famous homemade turtle soup.
+For our most recent installment of our “Meet the RocketBuilder” series, we bring you Tyler Weiss, Senior Software Developer.
+Tyler brings extreme diligence to each and every software project at RocketBuild — ensuring scalability and long-term success.
+In a previous role, Tyler was responsible for architecting and building enterprise platforms deployed in 100s of markets with more than 100 million users.
+He has a passion for learning and teaching, experience with app security, and is regionally famous for his homemade turtle soup.

 Q: What do you do for fun?